 Timeshare Donation Reviews

 Timeshare donation scams are popping up all throughout the country illegally promising tax credits up to $5,000 and more.
-Many of these timeshare donation companies promise tax benefits that are simply not true.
+Many of these timeshare donation companies promise tax benefits that are simply not true and are the cause of many unwanted financial headaches.
 In this article, we provide honest Timeshare Donation Reviews that help you see through the potential downfalls you may encounter when attempting to donate a timeshare.
 While we believe that you should donate for a cause you truly believe in, timeshare donation may not provide a safe financial benefit for either you or the charity.
 Redemption and Release, LLC provides an ethical and inexpensive way to redeem your timeshare without the risks of defrauding the IRS, either on purpose or on accident.
 We hope that our timeshare donation reviews provide you with enough insight to make an educated decision with your timeshare liquidation plans.
 If you are unable to safely donate your timeshare, remember, our services are 100% guaranteed and we hope you consider our firm for all your timeshare redemption needs.

 There are two different ways that someone can attempt to donate their timeshare to a charity: The first way is to contact the charity directly to see whether or not they accept timeshares as a donation.
 As you will find almost 100% of the time, these charitable organizations do NOT accept timeshares directly from owners.
 Many timeshare donation companies claim affiliations with notable charities only to later discover that the charities consider those companies a SCAM.
 How can you donate to a cause that does not accept timeshares as donations?
 The simple reason why it is difficult to donate directly to a charity is because most timeshares are worth virtually nothing.
 The costs to maintain a timeshare are almost always more than what the property is worth.
 The second way to donate your timeshare is through a third party timeshare donation company.
 The timeshare donation reviews in this article will help to shed light on the unscrupulous segment of the timeshare donation industry.
 The timeshare donation reviews we found show that oftentimes consumers are given false tax advice and charged absorbent fees under the guise of tax savings.
 The picture is painted that by paying for a high priced timeshare donation service one will receive more than that paid fee back in tax benefits.
 This is hardly plausible.
 Our timeshare donation reviews showed that most timeshare owners were tricked into paying more for a service that provided no real value in tax savings.